Let’s make art

 If you feel this course is resonant, then you may apply directly with Alice and arrange an interview.
 A love of art, a love of learning and a sincere willingness for your life to change through this creative initiation process will serve you well as a student in the MoWA course.
 It is a boundary pushing course that is woven with love.
 We are open to the ridiculous, to the profound, to the simple, to the never before seen, to the things you most want to say.

-MoWA creates an intimate container and is open to only twenty people in 2021.
-This digital program commences on September 5th, 2021 and runs for a year and a day.
-The Master of Wild Arts investment is $5000 AUD, paid in weekly installments over the duration of a year.
-If a payment plan is not required then it is $4,400 AUD or $4200 early bird (before August 8th.)
-There are two scholarship positions available at a discounted rate of $2700 each.
+MoWA creates an intimate container and is open to only twelve people in 2021.
+This online program commences on September 5th, 2021 and runs for a year and a day.
+The Master of Wild Arts investment is $4,200 AUD or $3,900 early bird (before August 8th.)
+There are two scholarship positions available at a discounted rate of $2,700 each.
+Payment plans are available upon request.

 Are you ready for your art to give life?